singh-man/books/crackingTheCoding/12_cAndC++.md

 18  }
 ```

 As in the earlier example, since p is a Person, the destructor for the Person class is called.
-This is problem­atic because the memory for Student may not be cleaned up.
+This is problematic because the memory for Student may not be cleaned up.

 To fix this, we simply define the destructor  for Person to be virtual.